apache/apex-core/docs/application_packages.md

 ## Writing Your Own App Package

-Please refer to the [Creating Apps](http://docs.datatorrent.com/create/) on the basics on how to write an Apache Apex application.
+Please refer to the [Application Developer Guide][application_development.md] on the basics on how to write an Apache Apex application.
 In your AppPackage project, you can add custom operators (refer to [Operator Development Guide](operator_development.md), project dependencies, default and required configuration properties, pre-set configurations and other metadata.
+Note that you can also specify the DAG using Java, JSON or properties files.

 ### Adding (and removing) project dependencies